AcalaNetwork/hardhat-tutorials/advanced-escrow/README.md

    ISchedule public schedule = ISchedule(ADDRESS.Schedule);
 ```

-Our smart contract will support one escrow at the time, but will allow reuse.
+Our smart contract will support one active escrow at the time, but will allow reuse.
 Let’s add a counter to be able to check the previous escrows, as well as the Escrow structure:

 ```solidity
    uint256 public numberOfEscrows;